 Chris Karl Sobotka

 "Influences of CCR , Dire Straits and Elvis Presley, Country Music from Waylon Jennings, Willie Nelson and Johnny Cash, but also songs of STS have minted my musical youth.
-In the year 2008 the idea took hold of me , to play in a country band , which has never left me to this day.
-In early 2009, together with other musicians, I founded the Band Slowgrass, since 2010 on the stage.
-In the 2011 we have been nominated by the ACMF in the category "Best Bluegrass Oldtime Band".
+When I was 12 years old I started to collect vinyl records of Elvis (the yellow "King Creole" was my first).
+Later my collection grew with records of Alen Jackson, Garth Brooks, Buddy Jewell, Brad Paisley.. their music is stuck in my ears up until now and it shaped my musical bias.
 Among others inspired by the artists above, I soon began to compose my own songs.
-Behind the idea of the Oakheart project is the wish to create something new, with own compositions.
-Due to the different background of the outstanding musicians Stefan, Andrei and Alen we jointly create the “Oakheart-Sound”.
+Behind the idea of the Oakheart project is the aspiration to create something new with own compositions.
+With our different musical background and our polyphonic singing we jointly create the “Oakheart-Sound”.